Google Pixel 2 – Camera

 Another good choice if you don't need very much data each month from O2.
 Use code TRUSTED10 to save £10 on the upfront cost.

-Pictures from the Pixel 2 aren’t like those from a Samsung Galaxy S9 or iPhone 8; they’re less saturated with deep colours and look more lifelike.
-I do love the rich hues of images captured on a Samsung device, but they’re unmistakably from a phone camera.
+Pictures from the Pixel 2 aren’t like those from a Samsung Galaxy S9 or iPhone XS; they’re less saturated with deep colours and look more lifelike.
+I do love the rich hues of images captured on a Samsung device but they’re unmistakably from a phone camera.
 Shots taken with the Pixel 2 transcend this and look all the better for it.
 Colours are vibrant, but greens don’t have that fluorescent glow and it doesn’t make flowers look artificial.

-Where the Pixel 2 really shines is in the level of detail crammed into the picture.
+Where the Pixel 2 really shines is in the level of detail crammed into each picture.
 Everything from pollen inside a flower to writing on a sign in the distance makes the frame, and you can even crop in on a picture without it turning into a blurry mess.

 Clearly, many of these tricks are a result of Google’s excellent software and optimisations.
 Auto-HDR+ mode is on by default; you’ll need to bury down into the settings to actually turn on an option to disable it.
 Google is confident its processing tricks are the way forward, and on seeing the results, it’s hard to argue.
-Shots taken with Auto-HDR+ enabled display some of the best dynamic range I’ve ever seen in an image taken on a phone – meaning you’ll have a lovely contrast between the lightest and darkest parts of the photo.
+Shots taken with HDR+ enabled display some of the best dynamic range I’ve ever seen in an image taken on a phone – meaning you’ll have a lovely contrast between the lightest and darkest parts of the photo.
 This is particularly noticeable in landscape shots, where you really want that feeling of depth and scale.
-Auto-HDR+ also levels out exposure, ensuring a bright sky doesn’t blow-out the picture.
+HDR+ also levels out exposure, ensuring a bright sky doesn’t blow-out the picture.

 Even though both the Pixel 2 and Pixel 2 XL forego the now common dual-sensor setup, Google continues to include a portrait mode for blurring the background and keeping the subject in sharp focus.
 This works with both the rear and front-facing 8-megapixel cameras, producing surprisingly good results.
-The blur effects easily match Huawei’s efforts in the P20 and Mate 10; however, like the iPhone 8 Plus and iPhone X, it struggles with intricate details such as hair.
+The blur effects easily match Huawei’s efforts in the P20 and Huawei Mate 10; however, like the iPhone 8 Plus and iPhone X, it struggles with intricate details such as hair.